Semantic Web: Background

-The concept of the semantic network model was formed in the early 1960s by researchers such as the cognitive scientist Allan M. Collins, linguist M. Ross Quillian and psychologist Elizabeth F. Loftus as a form to represent semantically structured knowledge.
+The concept of the semantic network model was formed in the early 1960s by researchers such as the cognitive scientist Allan M. Collins, linguist Ross Quillian and psychologist Elizabeth F. Loftus as a form to represent semantically structured knowledge.
 When applied in the context of the modern internet, it extends the network of hyperlinked human-readable web pages by inserting machine-readable metadata about pages and how they are related to each other.
 This enables automated agents to access the Web more intelligently and perform more tasks on behalf of users.
 The term "Semantic Web" was coined by Tim Berners-Lee, the inventor of the World Wide Web and director of the World Wide Web Consortium ("W3C"), which oversees the development of proposed Semantic Web standards.
 He defines the Semantic Web as "a web of data that can be processed directly and indirectly by machines".

 Many of the technologies proposed by the W3C already existed before they were positioned under the W3C umbrella.
 These are used in various contexts, particularly those dealing with information that encompasses a limited and defined domain, and where sharing data is a common necessity, such as scientific research or data exchange among businesses.
 In addition, other technologies with similar goals have emerged, such as microformats.

 Limitations of HTML

-Many files on a typical computer can also be loosely divided into human-readable documents and machine-readable data.
-Documents like mail messages, reports, and brochures are read by humans.
-Data, such as calendars, address books, playlists, and spreadsheets are presented using an application program that lets them be viewed, searched, and combined.
+Many files on a typical computer can be loosely divided into either human-readable documents, or machine-readable data.
+Examples of human-readable document files are mail messages, reports, and brochures.
+Examples of machine-readable data files are calendars, address books, playlists, and spreadsheets, which are presented to a user using an application program that lets the files be viewed, searched, and combined.

 Currently, the World Wide Web is based mainly on documents written in Hypertext Markup Language (HTML), a markup convention that is used for coding a body of text interspersed with multimedia objects such as images and interactive forms.
 Metadata tags provide a method by which computers can categorize the content of web pages.
 In the examples below, the field names "keywords", "description" and "author" are assigned values such as "computing", and "cheap widgets for sale" and "John Doe".